 - To Qualify for a Polar Ice Mile, one must have completed an Ice Mile under 40 minutes in the past 18 months.

 - Each swimmer must have a completed and valid IISA Medical.
-The medical must be completed not earlier than Dec 2019.
+The medical must be completed within six months prior to departure.